-As a company incorporated under the laws of the Cayman Islands, although proper corporate governance has to be maintained as a matter of Cayman Islands law, there is no statutory corporate governance code applicable to the Company.
+As a company incorporated under the laws of the Cayman Islands, there is no statutory corporate governance code applicable to the Company.
+The laws of the Cayman Islands do however provide that proper corporate governance has to be maintained.

-Notwithstanding there being no statutory corporate governance code applicable to the Company, the Company has implemented a corporate governance framework consisting of (i) a Board the majority of which consists of directors who are independent within the meaning of best practice provision 2.1.8 of the DCGC, (ii) an Audit Committee and (iii) corporate governance policies, including a Code of Ethics, Insider Trading Policy and Corporate Governance Guidelines, each of which can be viewed on the Company's website (https://www.hedosophiaeuropeangrowth.eu).
+Notwithstanding there being no statutory corporate governance code applicable to the Company, the Company has implemented a corporate governance framework consisting of (i) a Board the majority of which consists of directors who, in the Company's estimate, would qualify as independent within the meaning of best practice provision 2.1.8 of the DCGC, were it to apply to the Company, (ii) an Audit Committee and (iii) corporate governance policies, including a Code of Ethics, Diversity Policy, Insider Trading Policy and Corporate Governance Guidelines, each as defined below and each of which can be viewed on the Company's website (www.BrigadeM3EAC.com).

-Prior to completing the Business Combination, the Company has not and will not be involved in any activities other than preparation for the Offering and the Business Combination.
+Prior to completing the Business Combination, the Company has not been involved in and will not be involved in any activities other than preparation for the Offering and the Business Combination.
 The Company has therefore tailored its corporate governance framework and will likely further tailor its governance framework after the Business Combination.